Login for the audio version and any member only content.

 They say a journey of a thousand miles begins with a single step.
 The first step in your habit of communication journey is to start collecting all of that contact info so you at least have the ability to communicate.

-Creating a healthy communication habit is part of our 360° Lifecycle Marketing program.
+Creating a healthy communication habit is part of our Local Marketing Coaching program.
 Since you're going to start collecting email addresses and phone numbers, in upcoming posts, we'll dig into what you're supposed to do with them.
 We'll cover the conversation you should be having and how to have it.